southrivertech/titansftp.pub/cloud-marketplace/win-x64/tnsftp/gettingstarted.md

 - `Public Host Key Authentication`- SSH's highly secure Public Key authentication has been enabled on this server.
 To use Public Host Key authentication, upload your SFTP client Public Key (.pub) file to the Titan Server and use the Host Key Management utility to Import the client Public Key into the Titan Server Admin console.
 Once the client's public key has been imported into the Admin console, simply locate the user's account information under the Users node and on their SFTP tab, assign the key to their account.
 If you have trouble with this feature, contact our help desk and we’ll be glad to help you get started
 - `Email Notifications`- Titan has a full Events Management system which can be leveraged to do many things, including send email notifications for alerts.
 To fully leverage the power of Email Notifications, please make sure to configure the settings for your specific email server under the Titan Admin console's Email tab.

-## Getting Started

-To launch the Titan SFTP Administrator UI point your browser to your VM's public url or IP address and use port 41443, e.g. https://yourdomain.com:41443 The WebUI is using a non-CA validated test certificate.
-While you will be able to connect on port 41443, you will get warning about the invalid certificate.
-This it completely normal and will go away when you replace your test certificate with a valid certificate from a CA

-The first time you run the Administrator it will prompt you to create a new Administrator account to allow configuring the server.

 ## Configure Titan for External access